muditgarg48/gesture_based_device_control/README.md

 * Show available gestures stored in _available_gestures.npy_
 * Add a gesture to _available_gestures.npy_ list.

-#### available_gestures.npy
+#### scripts/mediapipe_functions.py

-The _available_gestures.npy_ file is the stored version of a Numpy array which stores all the gestures compatible by the project.
+The _mediapipe_functions.py_ python script contains all the necessary functions developed by the usage of Mediapipe by Google to recognise keypoints in both the hands and draw them on the receiving camera feed.

-#### tensorboard_training_monitor.py
+#### scripts/tensorboard_training_monitor.py

 The _tensorboard_training_monitor.py_ Python script is responsible for activating the Tensorboard which is a interactive and useful dashboard that shows all the stats while training of the model.

-###### Note: This script should only be run when training the model or else it might break.
+###### Note: This script should be run before starting the training of the model.

-#### .gitignore

-The _.gitignore_ file has been custom created for this project to add all the files and folders that do not need to be tracked by Git.
-These include:
-- The training data folder
-- The virtual environment folder
-- The Python cache
-- The Pip installation python script which is downloaded if the user doesn't have Pip

-#### /my-project-env

-The default virtual environment folder which stores all the packages locally which are required by the project without globally installing them in your system and slowing it down.
-To activate it, go to the Scripts folder inside it and run _activate.bat_ (for Windows) or _activate_ (for others)

-#### /models

-The _models_ folder is intended to be the one stop folder to save all the models that will be trained during the development of the project.

-#### /training-action-data
+#### tensorboard_logs/

-The _training-action-data_ folder is intended to store all the videos broken down into frames that will be used to train the model for recognising gestures stored in the _available_gestures.npy_
+The _tensorboard_logs_ folder contains the autogenerated files by Tensorboard to monitor the training of any model using Tensorflow.
+These files are utilised by the _tensorboard_training_monitor.py_ python script in _scripts/_ folder to launch an interactive web application to monitor the training of the model.